webdriverio/appium-boilerplate/README.md

 #### Upload apps to Sauce Storage

 If you want to use Android emulators, iOS simulators or Android real devices in the Sauce Labs UI you need to upload the apps to the Sauce
 Storage.
-You can find a script to upload them to, and the US, and EU DC in [this](./scripts)-folder.
+You can find a script to upload them to, and the US, and EU DC in [this](./scripts) folder.
 You can push the files to the storage by executing the following steps in a terminal from the root of this project:

 ```sh